 10,001+ $0.01 / user $0.14 / user $0.21 / user

-Flexible Calendar is the lowest-cost option at every tier.
-For a 100-person team, that is $0.40/user vs. $0.70/user (Calendar for Jira) or $0.45/user (Event Calendar).
-Worth noting: Flexible Calendar’s price includes both the calendar and the resource timeline module, while Calendar for Jira’s timeline is a separate product with its own pricing.
+Calendar for Jira is the lowest-cost option at every tier.
+For a 100-person team, that is $0.40/user vs. $0.70/user (Doitb Calendar for Jira) or $0.45/user (Event Calendar).
+Calendar for Jira’s price includes the calendar, the resource timeline, and the JSM Portal Calendar — all in one app.
+Doitb Calendar for Jira’s timeline is a separate product with its own pricing.

 Which Plugin Is Right for Your Team?